predicthq/streamlit-retail-demo-whole-foods/README.md

-# PredictHQ Retail Demo App
+# PredictHQ Retail Demo App with example Whole Foods stores

 This is a [Streamlit](https://streamlit.io) app designed to show how easy it is to get up and running quickly with the PredictHQ APIs.
 Please feel free to take a copy of this code and modify it for your own use, or take the bits you need to make your integration with PredictHQ easier and faster.